 Where Did They Get Their Business Loan Broker Training?

 It’s important to know that not every state requires business brokers to be licensed.
 There are all sorts of training programs available, all with varying levels of education and hands-on training.
+A bachelor’s degree is generally not required.

 You want a broker who has gone through a rigorous training program so that they are up to speed on commercial loan regulations and requirements, as well as business financing options.